followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxLookup/1 Configuration/valueChangeEvent.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the [DOM events](https://en.wikipedia.org/wiki/DOM_events) after which the widget's search results should be updated.
+Specifies the <a href="https://en.wikipedia.org/wiki/DOM_events" target="_blank">DOM events</a> after which the widget's search results should be updated.
 <!--/shortDescription-->

 <!--fullDescription-->